for everything you need to know about strata...

 Workers Compensation

-Voluntary Workers insurance
+Voluntary Workers Insurance

 The Owners Corporation must insure, with an approved insurer, against any damages that it may become liable for when a person does voluntary work for the Owners Corporation in the building or on the common property.
 A voluntary worker is any person who does work without receiving or expecting to receive any fee or reward.
+Again, your insurance broker or insurance company can provide full details on this type of cover.

 Top